godot-go/godot-go/README.md

 ### Support

-godot-go has been tested to work with godot 3.2 in the following platforms and architectures:
+godot-go has been tested to work with Godot 3.2 in the following platforms and architectures:

 | Platform      | Builds Cross-Compile from Linux | Builds from native OS | Test Pass |
 | ------------- | ------------------------------- | --------------------- | --------- |